12 things to do at the Walter Sisulu Botanical Garden

 The Sisulu Circle near the entrance pays tribute to the late Walter Sisulu, after whom the gardens were re-named in 2004 (It was previously called the Transvaal National Botanic Garden).
 He led the struggle for a democratic South Africa with former president Nelson Mandela.
 There is a fountain and a bust of the stalwart in the circle with notable dates in his lifetime inscribed at the base of the bust.

-7. The Crocodile River
+7. See the Crocodile River

 Walter Sisulu Botanical Garden